October 3, 2016

 New Exhibit Highlights the Creative Potential of Scrap in Textile Design

-The Cooper Hewitt, Smithsonian Design Museum's latest show presents high-minded examples of textile upcycling.
+The Cooper Hewitt, Smithsonian Design Museum’s latest exhibition showcases high-minded examples of textile upcycling.

 The exhibition Scraps: Fashion, Textiles, and Creative Reuse showcases examples of textile upcycling.